Common SAP Licensing Pitfalls and How to Avoid Them

 Ineffective Contract Negotiation

-SAP licensing agreements, whether for on-premise licenses or cloud subscriptions, are highly negotiable and complex.
 Ineffective contract negotiation is a pitfall that can lock an organization into unfavorable terms or excessive costs for years.

-This can happen at the initial purchase or during renewal/true-up discussions.
+This can occur at the initial purchase or during renewal and true-up discussions.

 Common negotiation mistakes include:

-- Insufficient preparation and usage analysis: If you go into a negotiation without a clear picture of your current usage and future requirements, you’re negotiating in the dark.
+- Insufficient preparation and usage analysis: If you enter a negotiation without a clear understanding of your current usage and future requirements, you’re negotiating in the dark.
 This often leads to buying bundles that don’t match actual needs (resulting in shelfware) or accepting SAP’s proposals without challenge.
 For example, not understanding which licenses are unused in your environment means you might agree to renew them unnecessarily.
 Lacking a growth plan could mean you under-buy and pay more later for incremental licenses outside of a discounted deal.

 Remember that SAP sales representatives are skilled at maximizing the deal from their side; customers must counterbalance that by being just as thorough.
-Those who don’t may find themselves stuck in a “bad deal” and scrambling to optimize only at the margins.

 As one best practice, some companies engage independent licensing advisors or use benchmarks from peers to strengthen their negotiating position and avoid known pitfalls.